backend-development/backend-development-textbook/source/asset_pipeline.md

 ### Myths About Performance

-If you have never studied this subject you might still have an intutation about where performance problems come from.
+If you have never studied this subject you might still have an intuition about where performance problems come from.
-Many beginners are fascinated by details of their programming language like: will using more variables make my program slower?
-or: is string concatenation faster than string interpolation.
+Many beginners are fascinated by details of their programming language like: `will using more variables make my program slower?` or `is string concatenation faster than string interpolation?`.

 These 'micro optimizations' are hardly ever necssary with modern programming languages and computers.
-Using rails, postgres and any of hundres of hosting or cloud services you will have no trouble serving hundreds of users a day and achieving adequate performance for all of them.
+Using rails, postgres and a modern hosting service you will have no trouble serving hundreds of users a day and achieving adequate performance for all of them.

-Trying to 'optimize' you code without having a problem at all or without knowing which part of the system is causing the performance problem will make your code worse, not better.
+Trying to 'optimize' you code if there is no problem, or if you don't know where the problem is, will make your code worse, not better.

 Donald Knuth stated this quite forcefully: